kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 Stable persistent volumes can be created by specifying `.spec.volumeClaimTemplates` for a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-Currently, StatefulSets do not allow the associated volumes to be resized directly by modifying the `volumeClaimTemplates`.
+Currently, StatefulSets do not allow the associated volumes to be resized directly by modifying the `.spec.volumeClaimTemplates`.
 Instead users have to modify each PVC one by one to achieve this.
 In such cases, when the statefulset scales up, the new PVC(s) will be created with the older size and this again needs manual intervention.
 The intent of this proposal is to avoid this user overhead and simplify the process of resizing StatefulSet volumes.